archimede-institut/sage-euler-product/doc/tutorial/LoeschianConstant-NS-04-MCOMP.rst

 Proof of Theorem 2 in general
 ================================================

-Let us recall the [21] decomposition.
+Let us recall the Witt decomposition.
 The readers will find in Lemma 1 of `[9]`_ a result of the same flavour.
 We have simply modified the proof and setting as to accommodate polynomials having real numbers for coefficients.

 .. container:: lem
-   :name: [21]poly
+   :name: Wittpoly

    **Lemma 19**.
 Let
    :math:`F(t) = 1+a_1 t+\ldots+a_{\delta}t^{\delta} \in \mathbb{R}[t]`